Emily is Away Too

 “The easter eggs (icons, random chats, etc.) are hilarious, and at one point the game seems to set you up for failure (not gonna spoil it) just stick with it and things will turn out okay!”

-- atmosphere20 mentions
+- atmosphere40 mentions

 - 70 % positive mentions

-- 15 % neutral mentions
+- 23 % neutral mentions

-- 15 % negative mentions
+- 8 % negative mentions

 “The music and file links are absolutely fantastic and make the atmosphere feel much more real.”

-“This game has such a beautiful atmosphere omg.”
+“This game has such a beautiful atmosphere.”

 “Eia2, much like the first, is a love letter to the internet of old, with a faithful, if slightly tongue-in-cheek parody of the AOL days of the internet.
-The sheer amount of effort put into creating fully detailed spoof online sites on the real internet is a move that I've rarely seen in games.
-It's a nice refreshing supplement to the general atmosphere that this game tries to achieve, complete with fake banner ads and even musical tastes that were accurate to those years, which really helps cement the idea that 'hey, remember when ____ was really big?'
+The sheer amount of effort into creating fully detailed spoof online sites on the real internet is a move that I've rarely seen in games.
+It's a nice refreshing supplement to the general atmosphere that this game tries to achieve, complete with fake banner ads and even musical tastes that were accurate to those years.
+This really helps cement the idea that 'hey, remember when ____ was really big?'
 So right off the bat, if you don't particularly enjoy the idea of having a game set in the messengers of old, then maybe don't buy this game, as a lot of the enjoyment comes from reliving those eras.”

 “It gives off a very unique and engaging feel to it all, with the people you're chatting to even sending links to music they like, which adds more to the atmosphere surrounding the game.”

-- grinding16 mentions
+- grinding32 mentions

-- 6 % positive mentions
+- 3 % positive mentions

-- 13 % neutral mentions
+- 16 % neutral mentions

 - 81 % negative mentions